Here’s the deal… Canna Lily Care is easy!

 The popularity of dwarf cannas, fuels the development of new and interesting varieties.

 Fill each pot two-thirds full of sandy soil.
-Lay the bulbs down flat with the eyes pointing upward, then cover it with 1 inch of soil.
+Lay the bulbs or rhizomes down flat with the eyes pointing upward, then cover it with 1″ inch of soil.
 Keep the soil moderately moist at all times.

 Cannas are tropical and subtropical plants and must have a constant warmth to produce growth.
-Keep temperatures around 70° night and day until sprouts develop.
+Keep temperatures around 70° degrees Fahrenheit night and day until sprouts develop.

-Replant divisions individually into fiber pots, and placed on a sunny window sill until all danger of frost passes.
+Replant canna rhizomes individually into fiber pots, and placed on a sunny window sill until all danger of frost has passed.
 Or transplant into a coldframe until outdoor planting time.
 If you do not want to divide the plants, leave them in the flat in a south window until they can be moved outdoors.

-Leave as much of the fleshy division with each shoot as possible and take care not to harm the small roots already formed.
+Leave as much of the fleshy rhizome with each shoot as possible and take care not to harm the small roots already formed.

 Starting canna early indoors does provide an advantage, but is not required.
-Plant unsprouted divisions in their permanent location outdoors as soon as the weather warms up.
+Plant unsprouted divisions in their permanent location outdoors as soon as the soil has warmed up.
 These will bloom by midsummer or earlier, depending upon variety.

 Preparing Outdoor Beds